TinusTinus/game-engine/tinustris-assembly/files/readme.txt

 If the game refuses to start, shows unexpected error messages or has other obvious bugs, you can try the following:

 * Make sure you're running the latest version.
 New releases are available at: https://github.com/TinusTinus/tinustris/releases.
+* See if the error message or the log file gives any obvious hints to the problem.
+The log file is located in the /log subdirectory.
 * File a bug at https://github.com/TinusTinus/tinustris/issues.
-Be sure to add any relevant screenshots and log snippets (the log file is located in the /log subdirectory).
+Be sure to add any relevant screenshots and/or log snippets.

 More info